XternA/income-generator/README.md

 :green_circle: - Everything supported, tried and tested.

-:yellow_circle: - Almost everything supported.
+:yellow_circle: - Almost everything is supported.
 Only minor things which may not be fully supported.

 :orange_circle: - Orchestrating applications and docker stack should work, but not everything is intended for full support.